pendulum-project/ntpd-rs/CONFIGURATION.md

 ## Operational concerns

 NTPD-rs controls the system clock.
 Because the effects of poor steering can lead to the system clock quickly losing all connection to reality, much more so than no steering, there are several situations where the NTP daemon will terminate itself rather than continue steering the clock.
-Because of this, rather than setting up automatic restart of the NTP daemon on failure, we strongly recommend requiring human intervention before restart.
+Because of this, rather than setting up automatic restart of the NTP daemon on failure, we strongly recommend requiring human intervention before a restart.

 Should you still desire to automatically restart the NTP daemon, there are several considerations to take into account.
 First, to limit the amount of clock shift allowed during startup it is recommended to set the startup_panic_threshold configuration parameter to match the panic_threshold parameter.
 Doing so ensures that rebooting cannot unintentionally cause larger steps than allowed during normal operations.